 Because the city of Houston and Harris County initially elected to develop their own local recovery programs, with the exception of the State's economic revitalization program, each was required to develop a local action plan.
 The local action plans were developed in accordance with the requirements HUD outlined in the Federal Register Notice.
 These local action plans were incorporated into this Action Plan as part of Amendment 1.
-The executive summaries for Harris County and the City of Houston are provided in Sections 2.2 and 2.3; the Needs Assessments are provided in Sections 3.2 and 3.3; and the respective Disaster Recovery Program information is located in Sections 5.2 and 5.3.
-Amendment 7 defunds all programs contained within the City of Houston local action plan and moves those funds to state-run programs to be conducted within the city of Houston by the GLO.
+The executive summaries for Harris County and the City of Houston are provided in Sections 2.2 and 2.3; the Needs Assessments are Page 17 of 457 provided in Sections 3.2 and 3.3; and the respective Disaster Recovery Program information is in Sections 5.2 and 5.3.
+Amendment 7 defunded all programs contained within the City of Houston local action plan and moved those funds to state-run programs to be conducted within the city of Houston by the GLO.
+Amendment 8 reimplements the City of Houston local action plan, and reallocates a portion of the funds from the state-run City of Houston HAP program and eliminates the state-run City of Houston Rental Program and Economic Revitalization.